It’s no surprise that the restaurant industry is one of the UK’s most significant employers, with around 988,000 people working in the area.

 As the AI will handle dull, monotonous tasks, front-of-house staff will be able to focus on taking care of the customers who are presently in the restaurant.

-This will take pressure off front-of-house staff, giving them the space and focus to build relationships with customers in person.
+This will take pressure off front-of-house staff, giving them the space and focus to build relationships with customers in person (and reduce call center attrition).

 This is also true of those restaurant chains using external contact centers to handle bookings and queries.